Gastroparesis is a disorder in which the stomach longer than normal to empty.

 Gastroparesis is a sign of autonomic neuropathy which may also affect other involuntary actions in the body.

-Why is gastroparesis a problem for diabetics?
+Why is gastroparesis a problem for people with diabetes?

 When the vagus nerve stops functioning properly, gastroparesis can cause food to harden into solid masses, causing blockages and potential infection from bacteria.